-The while loop, the second type of loop, is an entry controlled loop because it tests the conditions first and only the control enters the loop body if the condition is true.
+The second type of loop, the while loop is an entry-controlled loop as it tests the conditions first and if the condition is true, then only the control will enter into the loop body.

-When the loop's iterations are complete, the control returns to the while statement, which repeats the condition test.
-If the condition is false the first time, the loop does not iterate and control is passed to the statement after the loop statement.
-Because we don't know the precise amount of iterations, it's a kind of variable loop.
-The statements keep repeating themselves until specific conditions are met.
+When each iteration of the loop is finished, the control returns to the while statement which perform the condition test again as so on.
+But if the condition in false the first time, no iteration of the loop executes, and control passes to the statement next to loop statement.
+In this way, it is a sort of variable loop as we do not know the exact number of iterations.
+The statements repeat over and over until certain specified conditions are met.